-Each Diploma Title has a published Diploma Guide.
+Each Diploma title has a published Qualification Guide.
 These are available to download via the Open Awards website.
-The Diploma Guides include all the information you need to know in preparing your course for your chosen title, including the rules of combination; available units; delivery methods; and assessment requirements.
+The Qualification Guides include all the information you need to know in preparing your course for your chosen title, including the rules of combination; units available for selection; delivery methods; and assessment requirements.